agutieda/R-DEU/EXTENSIONS/README.md

-   and time preferences for the whole sample using the parametric R-DEU model extended to allow for present bias in discounting, where the distribution of the discount rate follows a truncated normal distribution, the present bias follows a Beta distribution, and a Gaussian copula is used to allow for correlation between preference parameters .
+   and time preferences for the whole sample using the parametric R-DEU model extended to allow for present bias in discounting, where the distribution of the discount rate follows a truncated normal distribution, the present bias follows a Beta distribution and a Gaussian copula is used to allow for correlation between preference parameters.
 Run the script `RUN.m` in the folder to compute these estimates.

 7. The folder **6-Produce-Tables** reads the output from the previous steps and produces the Table summarizing the results and reported in the Appendix